 - You have to be able to maintain the privacy of your fellow group members.
-This means you should not be zooming from a public place or with other people around you (please make sure no children are ever visible to others in the space) who could breach the privacy of your group mates. - You should not be zooming from within a mental health facility.
+This means you should not be zooming from a public place or with other people around you (this includes children) who could breach the privacy of your group mates.
+If you have another person in the space with you (even if they are not visible) you will be removed from the group.
+This is a breach of the privacy act and there are vulnerable people in our group spaces. - You should not be zooming from within a mental or public health facility.
 This would be against the policy and procedure that all mental health professionals (MHP) agree to.
 When a person is engaging with more than one therapeutic program, it should be openly communicated with each MHP. - You can use a laptop, desktop or iPad within the Zoom platform.
 Phones are highly challenging in this environment.
 Do not use a proxy program, server or device.
 These have faults in encryption.